xnatti/fdm-cfg-backuprestore/README.md

 * fdm-load-config.py -- Allows you to load the configuration into a candidate configuration ready for a commit.
   * (Does not commit autmatically!)

+# Installation

+Using a virtual environment to run these scripts can be done in the following way:

+        python3 -m venv venv
+        source venv/bin/activate

 ## How to use...

 All snippets will prompt you for the device IP address along with credentials.